 To tell this story Elizabeth uses her aunts journey as well as talking to health care experts on the disease.
 We spoke with Dr. Pasquale Fonzetti of Burke Rehabilitation Hospital in White Plains New York, Julie Reis a Physical Therapy educator, clinician and researcher and Eric Vidoni a PT and PhD researcher at the University of Kansas Medical Center.

-Our goal was to highlight that Physical Therapy is in an amazing position to positively affect those suffering with Alzheimer’s Disease.
+Our goal was to highlight that Physical Therapy is in an amazing position to positively affect those suffering from Alzheimer’s Disease.
 Research has shown that exercise, with intensity, slows the progression of the disease as well as the many many added health benefits that exercise contributes to the body.

 The show is free to download, but if you are so moved by the story and would like to make a financial contribution we ask that you do it through the Alzheimer’s Association here.